North Carolina Quitclaim Deed Overview

 Important Considerations

-- No Title Warranty: Quitclaim deeds do not provide any guarantee about the property’s title.
-The grantee assumes all risks regarding liens, encumbrances, or other title issues.
+- No Title Warranty: Quitclaim deeds do not offer any warranties regarding the title.
+The grantee takes on the risk of any liens, encumbrances, or other title defects.

-- Use in Divorce or Separation: When transferring property between spouses due to divorce, the excise tax may be waived.
-Consult with the Register of Deeds or a legal professional to confirm eligibility for this exemption.
+- Use in Divorce or Separation: If a property transfer occurs between spouses due to divorce, the excise tax may be waived.
+This is something you may want to discuss with the Register of Deeds or an attorney for verification

 Watch How To File A Quitclaim Deed In North Carolina